 Blue Lagoon – A Famous Iceland Hype

 What a fantastic place!
 You’ve likely heard about it or read reviews.
-In my opinion, the reviews are off.
+In my opinion, the thoughts are off.
 This place gets a bad rap because it’s popular and artificial.
 Unlike some of the natural springs, the nearby Svartsengi Geothermal Power Station supplies the water for the Blue Lagoon.
 On hearing this, some shudder and think it can’t be scenic, but it is.
 It’s a bright blue glow with white steam clouding the view, creating the feeling that you have the place to yourself.

 If you plan on visiting the Blue Lagoon, you either need to book in advance or take a chance there’s availability on the day you go.
 We called ahead on the same day and got lucky.
 They will tell you what the volume is like, along with your chances of getting in.
 If you need a specific date, then you need to book in advance.
 We went late afternoon and spent the evening there.
 The Blue Lagoon is close to the airport and about an hour’s drive from Reykjavík.

 Waste your money on a tour package for this.
 It’s not necessary, and it limits the time you can spend there.
 Almost everyone we met came via a tour group and was on a strict time limit.
 If you go solo, you stay as long as you like.

 Take everyone’s advice about hair care.
 Ladies, you must give your hair a thick coat of heavy-duty conditioner before you enter the lagoon.
 Try at all costs not to get your hair wet once in the pool.
 The sulfur will desecrate your hair.